romeOz/docker-postgresql/README.md

   -v /host/to/path/data:/var/lib/postgresql romeoz/docker-postgresql
 ```

-This will make sure that the data stored in the database is not lost when the image is stopped and started again.
+This will make sure that the data stored in the database is not lost when the container is stopped and started again.

 Creating User and Database at Launch
 -------------------

-The image allows you to create a user and database at launch time.
+The container allows you to create a user and database at launch time.

 To create a new user you should specify the `DB_USER` and `DB_PASS` variables.
 The following command will create a new user *dbuser* with the password *dbpass*.